 Sponsored by the Jean Monnet EU Center of Excellence for Comparative Populism at the University of Wisconsin-Madison and the Political Science Institute at the University of Brasília.

 This is the third lecture in the international virtual lecture series titled “Populism and the Pandemic- A Comparative Perspective”, which investigates the response of populists in different countries to the COVID-19 pandemic.
 The lectures will be held every second Tuesday of the month* at 11 am US Central Daylight Time (CDT)/13.00 Brasília, Brazil (GMT-3)/18.00 Brussels, Belgium (CEST).
-Recordings of the lectures are available below.
+A Recording of this lecture is available below.

 *September 2020 will host two talks, one on September 8th and the other on September 29th.